sravan1023/CMPE-257/README.md

-# CMPE-257
+# F1 Simulation Engine Project

-## Welcome to the repository of our CMPE-257 course project.
+## Welcome to the repository of our F1 Simulation Engine project.
 This project involves building, training evaluation machine learning model for predictive analysis.